 Oven Roasted Tomatoes

 Take advantage of summer tomatoes now while they are at their peak!
 I also have an Easy Garden Tomato Sauce, perfect if you have ripe summer grape or cherry tomatoes.
+And if you want a chilled soup, this chilled Gazpacho is a must!

 The end of summer means using up my garden vegetables and herbs before the weather changes.
 It seems I wait all summer long for my tomatoes to ripen, then I wind up with so many tomatoes I don’t know what to do with them!